 The Farm Bill, which is reauthorized approximately every five years, has a significant impact on what's grown on the landscape and who grows it.
 The Farm Bill also has lasting implications for soil health and water quality, has critical racial equity and climate resiliency impacts, and is tied to the economic health of rural communities.
-The 2023 Farm Bill offers a critical opportunity to create agricultural policy that is good for the land, people, rural communities, and our food and farming system.

-Based on a three-state survey and eight listening sessions, the Land Stewardship Project (LSP) has developed a platform of policy priorities for the 2023 Farm Bill.
+The Farm Bill that's currently being debated in Congress,\ offers a critical opportunity to create agricultural policy that is good for the land, people, rural communities, and our food and farming system.
+Based on a three-state survey and eight listening sessions, the Land Stewardship Project (LSP) has developed a platform of policy priorities for the next Farm Bill.